Today’s Wonder of the Day was inspired by Marissa from Bay City, MI. Marissa Wonders, “How do wind farms work?” Thanks for WONDERing with us, Marissa!

-Wind farms are areas where many large wind turbines have been grouped together to “harvest” the power of the wind.
-These large turbines look a bit like super-tall, futuristic windmills.
+Wind farms are areas where many large wind turbines have been grouped together.
+They “harvest” the power of the wind.
+These large turbines look a bit like super-tall windmills.

-A large wind farm can contain hundreds of wind turbines spread out over hundreds of miles.
-The land in between the turbines may be used for other purposes, such as regular agricultural farming.
-Some wind farms are also located offshore to take advantage of winds that blow across lakes or oceans.
+A large wind farm can have hundreds of wind turbines spread out over hundreds of miles.
+The land between the turbines may be used for other purposes, such as regular farming.
+Some wind farms are also located near bodies of water.
+There, they take advantage of winds that blow across lakes or oceans.

-Did you realize that wind energy is actually another form of solar energy?
-Winds are created by the combination of the rotation of the Earth, the irregular shape of the Earth’s surface and the uneven heating of the atmosphere by the Sun’s rays.
+Did you know that wind energy is actually another form of solar energy?
+Earth’s shape and rotation work with the Sun’s uneven heating of the atmosphere to make winds.

 Wind farms are built in areas known to be especially windy on a regular basis.
-As the winds turn the blades of the turbines, the turbines convert the energy of the wind into mechanical power.
-Generators then convert the mechanical power into electricity that can be used to power homes just like other forms of energy.
+The winds turn the blades of the turbines.
+Then, the turbines turn the energy of the wind into mechanical power.
+Generators then turn the mechanical power into electricity.
+That electricity is then used to power homes.

-If you’re wondering why scientists looked to the wind as an energy source, there are plenty of good reasons.
-Wind energy is free and renewable and, unlike conventional power plants, wind farms don’t emit pollutants or greenhouse gases.
+Are you wondering why scientists looked to the wind as an energy source?
+There are plenty of good reasons.
+Wind energy is free and renewable.
+Unlike most power plants, wind farms don’t emit pollution or greenhouse gases.

-On the negative side, wind farms can cost a lot of money to set up.
+However, wind farms can cost a lot of money to set up.
 Over time, though, their cost is competitive with other types of generating systems.
-Unfortunately, you can’t make the wind blow whenever you want it to, so wind farms can’t always meet electricity needs on demand.
+Unfortunately, you can’t make the wind blow whenever you want it to.
+That means wind farms can’t always meet electricity needs on demand.

-Over time, scientists believe new technologies, such as using batteries to store wind power for peak demand times, will make wind power even more popular.
+Over time, scientists believe new technologies will make wind power even more popular.
+They believe people may one day store wind power in batteries for on-demand use.
 Wind power already accounts for about 3% of the United States’ electricity.
 Experts believe wind power will account for 20% of the nation’s electricity by 2030.